There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Several factors can work in your favour:

-Specialist lenders – Some lenders specialise in bad credit car finance and subprime lending, specifically designed for customers with imperfect credit file.
+Specialist finance partners – Some finance partners specialise in bad credit car finance and subprime lending, specifically designed for customers with imperfect credit file.

-Using a broker – A credit broker with access to a wide panel of lenders can match you with lenders more likely to approve bad credit car finance applications.
+Using a broker – A credit broker with access to a wide panel of finance partners can match you with finance partners more likely to approve bad credit car finance applications.

-A larger deposit – Putting down more money upfront reduces the lender’s risk and improves your approval chances.
+A larger deposit – Putting down more money upfront reduces the finance partner’s risk and improves your approval chances.

-Shorter loan term – A shorter repayment period is less risky for the lender, which can offset the impact of your bad credit score.
+Shorter loan term – A shorter repayment period is less risky for the finance partner, which can offset the impact of your bad credit score.

 Strong finances otherwise – Good income, low existing debt, and stable employment help significantly.